jaydhales/shopping-app/README.md

-# insta-clone
+# Shopping App
-Created with CodeSandbox
+###Created with CodeSandbox

+A progressive web app built with React.js,Dexie.js